near/NEPs/specs/Standards/NonFungibleToken/Payout.md

 ## Future possibilities

 In the future, the NFT contract itself may be able to place an NFT transfer is a state that is "pending transfer" until all payouts have been awarded.
 This would keep all the information inside the NFT and remove trust.

+## Errata

+Version `2.0.0` contains the intended `approval_id` of `u64` instead of the stringified `U64` version.
+This was an oversight, but since the standard was live for a few months before noticing, the team thought it best to bump the major version.